FREQUENTLY ASKED QUESTIONS - FAQs

 – Forty percent came from direct interviews with and written responses from company officials.

-Newsweek then conducts additional research into every company on the list and the top runners up to determine the final list of 100 companies and their ranking.
+Newsweek then conducts additional research into every company on the list and the top runners up.
+The final list of 100 companies is then determined and ranked.
 (The list includes both U.S. firms and companies with a strong U.S. presence based overseas.)

 The rankings combine quantitative and qualitative analysis that BPI developed and featured in the book In Great Company (McGraw-Hill, 2019) by BPI and Most Loved Workplace founder Louis Carter.